Wakoma/OfflineAI/README.md

 Get up and running with Llama 3.2, Mistral, Gemma 2, and other large language models.

+Library of Models that can be downloaded directly through Ollama: https://ollama.com/library

 Run LLMs locally without internet with Ollama
 - https://medium.com/@pratikgtm/run-llms-locally-without-internet-with-ollama-1305ee83ceb7